metatoaster/mtj.f3u1/README.rst

 Introduction
 ============

+F3U1 - Factories and Functions for Fiddling with Units.

 Once upon a time, the quest for a method to format seconds into a human readable string was given to a hero.
 Braving through the nets of Inter, our hero stumbled upon place after places, such as State of Active, the